BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Preliminaries and Notation

 \paragraph{Uncentered whitening.} Data whitening \citep{Kessy02102018} (also termed data sphering) is a widely used technique in machine learning and statistics.
 Here, we are interested in a special case called uncentered whitening.
-This process transforms data so that its second-moment matrix becomes the identity matrix.
-Formally, we define an uncentered whitening matrix (UWM) $\mM \in \Rspace{I, I}$ for the data $\mX \in \Rspace{N, I}$ as a matrix such that $\mM^T \mX^T \mX \mM = N \overline{\mI}_R$, where $\overline{\mI}_{R} \in \Rspace{I, I}$ is the identity on the first $R$ coordinates and zero elsewhere.
-In this case, $R$ is the rank of $\mX$, which is equal to the dimension of the subspace spanned by the data if we have enough samples.
-We further restrict the definition by requiring that $\operatorname{row}(\mX) = \operatorname{range}(\mM)$, which in turn forces the last $I - R$ columns of $\mM$ to be zero and makes $\mX = \mX \mM \mM^+$; this assumption and these consequences will be used in later results.
+This process transforms data so that its second-moment matrix becomes the identity matrix or, in the rank-deficient case, a rank-$R$ coordinate projector.
+Formally, we define an uncentered whitening matrix (UWM) $\mM \in \Rspace{I, I}$ for data $\mX \in \Rspace{N, I}$ as a matrix such that $\mM^\top \mX^\top \mX \mM = N \overline{\mI}_R$, where $\overline{\mI}_{R} \in \Rspace{I, I}$ is the identity on the first $R$ coordinates and zero elsewhere, and $R$ is the rank of $\mX$.
+We further restrict the definition by requiring that $\operatorname{row}(\mX) = \operatorname{range}(\mM)$, which in turn forces the last $I - R$ columns of $\mM$ to be zero and makes $\mX = \mX \mM \mM^+$.
+For a formal discussion, see \cref{sec:app_formal_uwm}.

 \paragraph{Other notation and conventions.} We refer to general tensors as $\tX$.
-When some tensor is known to be a matrix or vector, we may use $\mX$ and $\vx$, respectively.
-For matrices, we denote the Moore-Penrose inverse (also termed the pseudoinverse) of $\mM$ by $\mM^+$, and the square root of the pseudoinverse by $\mM^{+1/2}$.
+When a tensor is known to be a matrix or a vector, we may use $\mX$ and $\vx$, respectively.
+For matrices, we denote the Moore-Penrose inverse (also termed the pseudoinverse) of $\mM$ by $\mM^+$.

-Deep learning frameworks, such as PyTorch \citep{10.5555/3454287.3455008}, usually include ``reshape'' and ``permute'' operators, denoted in this work by $\mathsf{reshape}\left(\tX; (s_1,\dots, s_n)\right)$ and $\mathsf{permute}\left(\tX; (\pi_1,\dots,\pi_n)\right)$, respectively.
+Deep learning frameworks such as PyTorch \citep{Ansel_PyTorch_2_Faster_2024} usually include ``reshape'' and ``permute'' operators, denoted in this work by $\Reshape\left(\tX; (s_1,\dots, s_n)\right)$ and $\Permute\left(\tX; (\pi_1,\dots,\pi_n)\right)$, respectively.

-When talking about network layers, for simplicity of notation, unless specified, we drop the layer identifiers and denote the computation carried out by a layer by $f(\tX; \tW)$, where $\tX$ denotes the layer's input and $\tW$ the parameters specific to that layer.
+When referring to network layers, unless otherwise specified, we drop layer identifiers and write the computation carried out by a layer as $f(\tX; \tW)$, where $\tX$ denotes the layer input and $\tW$ denotes the layer parameters.
 In the case of the first layer, $\tX$ denotes the input to the network (e.g., a multi-channel 2D signal).
 In general, when discussing factorization techniques, we ignore bias terms because they are unaffected by factorization; only the primary operations (e.g., convolutions or matrix multiplications) are modified.